xbeat/Machine-Learning/README.md

 Understanding GGML and GGUF

 GGML (GPT-Generated Model Language) and GGUF (GPT-Generated Unified Format) are frameworks designed for efficient inference of large language models on consumer hardware.
 They allow for the creation and deployment of AI models with reduced memory requirements and improved performance.

+## Pandas for Data Wrangling and Analysis

+Introduction to Pandas

+Pandas is a powerful Python library for data manipulation and analysis.
+It provides data structures like DataFrame and Series, which allow for efficient handling of structured data.
+Pandas simplifies tasks such as data cleaning, transformation, merging, and analysis, making it an essential tool for data scientists and analysts.

 ## Data Augmentation Techniques in Machine Learning with Python